Ontario Highway 401: Highway of Heroes

 The origin of the name can be traced to an article in the Toronto Sun on June 23, 2007, by columnist Joe Warmington, in which he interviewed Northumberland photographer Pete Fisher.
 Cobourg resident Ron Flindall was responsible for organizing the first bridge salutes following the loss of four soldiers on April 18, 2002.

 Warmington described the gathering of crowds on overpasses to welcome fallen soldiers as a "highway of heroes phenomena".

 This led a Cramahe Township volunteer firefighter to contact Fisher on July 10 about starting a petition, leading Fisher to publish an article which was posted to the Northumberland Today website.

 The online article eventually caught the attention of London resident Jay Forbes.
 Forbes began a petition, which received over 20,000 signatures before being brought to the Minister of Transportation on August 22.

 Following the announcement on August 24, the provincial government and MTO set out to design new signs.
 The signs were erected and unveiled on September 7, and include a smaller reassurance marker (shield), as well as a larger billboard version.

 On September 27, 2013, the Highway of Heroes designation was extended west to Keele Street in Toronto, to coincide with the move of the coroner's office to the new Forensic Services and Coroner's Complex located at Highway 401 and Keele Street.

 Highway improvements and safety concerns

 London and Kitchener

 Highway 401 was widened in 2008 between Highway 402 and Wellington Road in London.
 Additional widening west of Highway 402 is planned.

 Between 2006 and 2008, Highway 401 was widened from four to six lanes between Highway 402 and Wellington Road in London.
 This included reconfiguring the Wellington Road interchange from a cloverleaf to a Parclo A4 while replacing the original 1956 overpass with a longer and wider structure.

 In November 2010, the widening of Highway 401 from four to six lanes between Woodstock and Kitchener was completed after many years of planning and construction.

 The project included the installation of a tall-wall median barrier, straightening curves and adding additional interchanges on the freeway, allowing it to be easily vacated in an emergency event.
+The interchange with Oxford Road 2 (former Highway 2) was reconfigured from a cloverleaf to a five-ramp parclo in the late 2000s, around the time that the Toyota West Plant was constructed.